ktappdev/secretnotes-go-backend/cli/README.md

 Security
 - Passphrase lives only in memory for the session and is zeroed on exit.
 - No passphrases in config or logs.
+- No recovery: If you forget your passphrase, your note is permanently unrecoverable.

 Troubleshooting
+- Status shows Connected/Offline; the backend host is not displayed.
 - If you see a server health warning, ensure your backend is running and the URL is correct.
 - Saving issues often mean the passphrase doesn’t match the note or the server is unreachable.